addie9800/BA-BLI-for-Oshiwambo/src/experiments/README.md

 - Install Python 3.9
 - Install the required packages with `pip install -r requirements.txt`
 - Download https://github.com/kellymarchisio/goat-for-bli and follow the setup instructions.
-Make sure to include this repository in your path.
+Make sure to include this repository in your path. _Note: I only noticed the remark about the bug when setting up this repository for the publication.
+The experiments were run without applying the suggested fix.
+A repetition of the Oshiwambo-English and German-English Experiments yielded the same results within the tolerance of the standard deviation.
+This is most likely the case, since the bug fix only modifies unsorted seed inputs, and the seeds used in my implementation are sorted by default._
 - Make the following changes to the `_add_embeddings_internal` function of the `BytePairEmbeddings` class in `./flair/flair/embeddings/token.py`
   - For weighted embeddings:
     ```python